Korochii/CTF-Writeups/ImaginaryCTF2021_AUG2021/Rules of Engagement/README.md

 ## Writeup

 On each iteration, we can use the rules provided to convert the array of decimal numbers to a new set of numbers, which can then be converted to an ASCII text.
-We will repeat this until the flag is found (I realised it will take 5 iterations since the first number can become 105 eventually which is equivalent to the letter 'i'.
+We will repeat this until the flag is found (I realised it will take 5 iterations since the first number can become 105 eventually which is equivalent to the letter 'i').

 ## Flag
 ictf{G00d_Var1abl3_Nam3s_R_Th3ir_0wn_R3ward}